derlehner/IndoorAirQuality_DigitalTwin_Exemplar/azure/readme.md

 1. Create a new resource, IoT Hub by typing in the search bar,create new resource group for managing all the azure resources.

-Create IoT Hub by specifying subscription, resource group, region and assign IoT hub name
+Create IoT Hub by specifying subscription, resource group, region and assign IoT hub name [DL] We should make a screenshot here
+[DL] we can use a running example that should help a reader understand what to put where.

 **Azure Digital Twin**